 Bryan Hance is a licensed California attorney and Associate Professor, Director of the Paralegal Studies program, and Lead Faculty for the Pre-Law Studies program at National University.
 Previously, he was an Adjunct Assistant Professor of Law at Glendale University College of Law; a partner in the law firm of Lewis Brisbois Bisgaard & Smith where he handled both litigation and transactional matters; Associate General Counsel at Pepperdine University; and the Executive Director of the Center for Conflict Resolution where he handled mediations, arbitrations, and training.

 Mr. Hance received his Bachelor of Arts degree from UCLA, his Juris Doctor from Pepperdine University School of Law, and his Master of Laws degree from UCLA School of Law, graduating in the top 10% of his class.
-During his legal studies at Pepperdine, Mr. Hance was a published member of the Editorial Board on the Law Review, worked with the Legal Research and Writing Program, and clerked for Justice Edward Panelli of the California Supreme Court.
+He currently is pursuing his Doctor of Juridical Science at UCLA School of Law.
+During his legal studies at Pepperdine, Mr. Hance was a published member of the Editorial Board on the Law Review, a teaching assistant with the Legal Research and Writing Program, and clerked for Justice Edward Panelli of the California Supreme Court.